aregsar/aregcode/about.md

 I strive to pragmatically use immutable, composable, stateless and side effect free code to make code easy to reason about and make code easy to test and debug.

-I am a proponent of the following that help efficiently deliver reliable code:
+I am a proponent of the following concepts that help efficiently deliver reliable code:

 + Kanban
 + WIP limits